Pillar Wealth Management LLC logo

 Fee-Based Charges

+As stated earlier, the fees may be a little lower on occasion, because this type of advisor also earns income from commissions.
 Their income is based on a baseline fee, and it increases from there.
-It’s similar to a mattress salesperson who earns a base income but has to earn commissions from actual sales to make a decent salary.
+It’s similar to any salesperson who earns a base income but has to earn commissions from actual sales to make a decent salary.

 Don’t miss this:

-It’s harder to know with commissions how much a financial advisor costs, because you don’t always know when they’re earning a commission or an extra slice of the pie.
+It’s harder to know with commissions how much a financial advisor costs because you don’t always know when they’re earning a commission or an extra slice of the pie.
 Sure, they have to disclose it to you, but it could be buried on page 23 of a prospectus you didn’t read.

 Commission Charges